smasongarrison/D3mirt/README.md

-The `D3mirt` analysis is based on descriptive multidimensional item response theory (DMIRT; Reckase2009, 1985; Reckase & McKinley, 1991) and can be used to analyze dichotomous and polytomous items in a multidimensional ability space.
+The `D3mirt` analysis is based on descriptive multidimensional item response theory (DMIRT; Reckase2009, 1985; Reckase & McKinley, 1991) and can be used to analyze dichotomous and polytomous items (Muraki & Carlson, 1995) in a multidimensional ability space.
+The method is foremost visual and illustrates item characteristics, represented by vector arrows, located in a three-dimensional interactive space.

 In DMIRT analysis, also called within multidimensional modeling, it is assumed that items in a multidimensional ability space can measure single or multiple latent traits (Reckase, 2009, 1985; Reckase & McKinley, 1991).
-The method is said to be descriptive because the estimates describe item characteristics when more than one latent dimension is used in the analysis.
-The strength of the method is the possibility to represent item response functions visually with vector arrows located in a three-dimensional space.
+The methodology is a type of data reduction technique that uses a compensatory model (Reckase, 2009), i.e., a model that assumes the existence of a multidimensional trait space forming an interconnected latent ability field.
+The method is *descriptive* because the results describe the extent to which items in a test are unidimensional, i.e., that the items describe one dimension only, or are within-multidimensional, i.e., that the items describe more than one dimension.

-The DMIRT approach use two types of item models, dependent on item type.
-If dichotomous items are used, the analysis is based on the two-parameter logistic model (2-PL).
+The DMIRT approach uses two types of item models, dependent on item type.
+If dichotomous items are used, the analysis is based on the two-parameter logistic model (2PL).
 If polytmous items are used, the analysis is based on the two-parameter graded response model (GRM;
 Samejima, 1969).
+The method is therefore limited to items that fit these item models.

-In both cases, the estimation process consists of extracting two-parameter multidimensional equivalents to the to the discrimination $a$ and difficulty parameters $d$.
+The estimation process begins by first extracting two-parameters multidimensional equivalents to the discrimination $a$ and difficulty parameters $d$.
 The former becomes the multidimensional discrimination ($MDISC$) parameter and the latter the multidimensional difficulty ($MDIFF$) parameter.

-The $MDIFF$ is interpreted similarly as the difficulty parameter in the unidimensional model, i.e., it describes a multidimensional distance from the origin to the item response function and shows the level of ability that is required for a higher response.
-Likewise, the $MDISC$ represents the highest level of discrimination an item can achieve, but when located in a multidimensional latent trait space.
-In addition, in`D3mirt` the $MDISC$ score is visualized by scaling the length of the vector arrows representing the item response functions.
+The $MDIFF$ is interpreted similarly as the difficulty parameter in the unidimensional model, i.e., it shows the level of ability that is required for a higher or correct response.
 Note, if polytomous items are used, such as Likert items, the items in question will be represented by multiple vector arrows (one for each response function) and the $MDIFF$ will, therefore, show the multidimensional range of difficulty for an item as located in a multidimensional latent trait space.

+The $MDISC$ shows the highest level of discrimination an item can achieve in the multidimensional model.
+In addition, the $MDISC$ score is also visualized in the graphical output by scaling the length of the vector arrows representing the item response functions.

+The `D3mirt` can also perform analysis of psychological constructs.
+Constructs, in this context, refer to the assumption that a subset of items can measure a higher-order latent variable.
+If constructs are used, the output will include reporting of the directional discrimination ($DDISC$) parameter that shows how well the items discriminate under the assumption that they measure one of the constructs used in the analysis.
+Importantly, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by teh constructs.

 # Overview

 The package includes the following functions.

-- `modid()`: D3mirt Model Identification.
+- `modid()`: D3mirt Model Identification
-- `D3mirt()`: 3D DMIRT Model Estimation.
+- `D3mirt()`: 3D DMIRT Model Estimation
-- `summary()`: Summary Function for `D3mirt()`.
+- `summary()`: Summary Function for `D3mirt()`
-- `plotD3mirt`: Graphical Output for `D3mirt()`.
+- `plotD3mirt`: Graphical Output for `D3mirt()`

 ## Installation